crossbario/txaio-etcd/README.rst

 The implementation is pure Python code compatible with both **Python 2 and 3**, and runs perfect on **PyPy**.

-The library currently requires **Twisted**, though asyncio support can be added with no API break.
-Ah, did I mention?
-PRs are welcome! ;)
+The library currently requires **Twisted**, though the API was designed to allow adding asyncio support later (PRs are welcome!) with no breakage.

 But other than the underlying network library, there are only small pure Python dependencies.